pombredanne/state_machine_crawler/README.md

 # State machine crawler

-A library for following automata based programming model.
+A library for following automata based programming model when writing black box tests for systems that have a state.

 Check [documentation](http://state-machine-crawler.readthedocs.org/en/latest/) for more details.